AnswerDotAI/clipmd/README.md

 ## Install

+- Grab the .zip from `dist/`, and unzip it
-- In Chrome, open `chrome://extensions`, enable Developer Mode, click **Load unpacked**, and select this folder.
+- Then in Chrome, open `chrome://extensions`, enable Developer Mode, click **Load unpacked**, and select the unzipped folder.

 ## Use